Skip to content

 <your name>

-We are working on a new convention we call carbon.txt to work around this issue.
-You can follow progress on carbon.txt on the green web foundation github account.
+We are working on a new convention we call carbon.txt to work around this issue which is currently in pilot phase.
+You can follow progress on carbontxt.org.